Microsoft/azure-docs.cs-cz/articles/hdinsight/hdinsight-hadoop-hue-linux.md

 ---
-title: Odstín pomocí Hadoop v clusterech se systémem HDInsight Linux – Azure
+title: Hue with Hadoop on HDInsight Linux-based clusters - Azure
-description: Naučte se instalovat odstín v clusterech HDInsight a pomocí tunelového propojení směrovat požadavky do odstínu.
-Pomocí odstínu můžete procházet úložiště a spustit podregistr nebo prase.
+description: Learn how to install Hue on HDInsight clusters and use tunneling to route the requests to Hue.
+Use Hue to browse storage and run Hive or Pig.
 author: hrasheed-msft
 ms.author: hrasheed
 ms.reviewer: jasonh